 Under Title IX, once an institution has actual knowledge of sexual harassment or allegations of sexual harassment, which is notice to the Title IX Coordinator or any official of the institution who has authority to institute corrective measures on behalf of the institution, it is required to respond promptly in a manner that is not deliberately indifferent.
-The Title IX Coordinator (1) must promptly notify the Complainant to discuss the availability of supportive measures, (2) consider the Complainant's wishes with respect to supportive measures with or without filing a formal complaint, and (4) explain to the Complainant the process for filing a formal complaint.
+The Title IX Coordinator (1) must promptly notify the Complainant to discuss the availability of supportive measures, (2) consider the Complainant's wishes with respect to supportive measures, (3) inform the Complainant of the availability of supportive measures with or without filing a formal complaint, and (4) explain to the Complainant the process for filing a formal complaint.
 Although there is no time limit for reporting Sexual Misconduct to the University, the University's ability to respond may diminish over time, as evidence may erode, memories may fade, and respondents may no longer be affiliated with the University.